JayJayArr/journey/src/work/rdp.md

 You will get the best picture when first assessing yourself and asking others about their point of view.

 I unknowingly chose a job where I could learn forever, and I love it.

+Want to know some more about the things I didn't know?
+Go ahead, the list is long.